Automations

 ## How the Canvas Is Structured

-Automations let Mailrith respond automatically when something happens to a subscriber.
-A trigger starts the workflow, and the subscriber then moves through steps such as waits, event waits, conditions, email sends, tag updates, sequence enrollment, notifications, and webhooks.
+Automations let Mailrith react automatically when a subscriber does something or matches a rule.
+A trigger starts the workflow.
+After the trigger, the subscriber moves through steps such as waits, event waits, conditions, email sends, tag updates, sequence enrollment, notifications, and webhooks.

-The automation canvas shows the whole workflow visually.
+The automation canvas shows the full workflow in one view.
 Each block on the canvas is a node.
-Click a node to open its settings without losing sight of the full path.
+Click a node to open its settings and edit that step while the full path stays visible.

-Start with a small goal before building a large workflow.
-A good automation goal sounds like "When someone joins the webinar list, send reminders and tag them based on clicks" or "When a trial user reaches day 5, notify sales if they opened the onboarding email."
-If the goal is unclear, the canvas will become hard to review.
+Choose a small goal before you build a large workflow.
+A clear automation goal sounds like "When someone joins the webinar list, send reminders and tag them based on clicks" or "When a trial user reaches day 5, notify sales if they opened the onboarding email."
+If the goal does not clearly name who enters and what should happen next, the canvas will be hard to review.

-Build from top to bottom.
-The trigger defines who enters.
-The following steps define what happens next.
+Build the workflow from top to bottom.
+The trigger defines which subscribers enter.
+The steps below the trigger define what happens next.
 Conditions split subscribers into Yes and No paths.
 Each path can continue with its own actions and waits.

 1. Click **Automations** in the left sidebar to open the Automations page for the current workspace.